OpenBuildings/timestamped-migrations/README.md

 Dependencies
 ------------

-This module utilizes [kohana-minion](https://github.com/kohana/minion/tree/k3.2-v1.0) for it's command line interface.
+This module utilizes the built-in kohana minion module for it's command line interface.
 The system is fairly decoupled from it though so you can easily implement this with other cli tools if you use something different.

 Options
 -------